wawzat/Alarm-Clock/README.md

 2. Choose alarm sound
 3. Alarm starts quietly and gradually gets louder
 4. Wave to snooze
+5. Wave to wake the display when it is off

 ## Operation
 The alarm clock is controlled using a rotary encoder (with push button) and two additional pushbuttons: one for Alarm Settings and one for Display Settings.
 The LED displays show the current time, alarm settings, and other status information.

 ### Normal Time Display
-- **Default Mode:** The numeric display shows the current time in HHMM format.
+- **Default Mode:** The numeric display shows the current time in HH:MM format.
 The colon blinks every second.
-- **Brightness:** The display brightness is automatically or manually controlled based on the configured mode.
+- **Brightness:** The display brightness is automatically or manually controlled based on the selected mode.

 ### Setting the Alarm
 1. **Enter Alarm Setting Mode:**